Class Type100% online, 6 & 12-week courses

 Web Content Developers create optimized text for websites, social network groups, blogs, and other interactive media in order to reach intended audiences, support interactive campaigns, and improve search engine rankings.

-Communications Career Outlook
+Communications Employment Outlook

 From 2021-2031, jobs in Communications are expected to increase by 5%